 - We discourage sharing of Internet cable with TV or cable dial tone boxes as this is a point for noise ingress and power loss.

-- Fix the temp mainline splitter installed when your neighbor got Comcast and the 3rd party installer split your mainline tap and cut your signal in half.
+- Check to see if a temp mainline splitter was installed when your neighbor got Comcast and the installer split the last available port of your mainline tap and cut your signal in half.

 Verify Signal Quality Levels

 Comcast service delivery is like municipal water service delivery.
 It's a system of interconnected large and small diameter pipes.
 Comcast states that a working "water pressure" range is -15db to +15db with lower than -11db as being in the "yellow range".
 Unofficially, Comcast insiders state it should be at 0db for best performance.
-The picture below shows a Comcast SMC8014 cable modem diagnostic page with very low downstream power but acceptable (SNR) signal to noise ratio.
+The picture below shows a Comcast cable modem diagnostic page with acceptable upstream (SNR) signal to noise ratio.

 Good SNR is especially important if the downstream power cannot be improved.
-Inside cabling defects such as a loose connection to a TV can cause poor SNR.
-On critical or new cable modem installs, we will discourage connection of cable TV until performance is proven.
+Inside premise cabling defects such as a loose connection to a TV can cause poor upstream SNR.
+On critical or new cable modem installs, we will discourage connection of cable TV or Arris box POTS lines until performance is proven.
 It is the customer's responsibility to correct any deficiencies on interior cabling.